Afghan women

 Centering Women and Girls in the Fight Against Food Insecurity

-Co-hosted by the Afghanistan Policy Lab at the Princeton School of Public and International Affairs, the Permanent Mission of Afghanistan, the Permanent Mission of Finland, the Permanent Mission of Canada, and the Permanent Mission of the UK to the United Nations in New York.
+Co-hosted by the Afghanistan Policy Lab at the Princeton School of Public and International Affairs, and the Permanent Mission of Afghanistan, and co-sponsored by the Permanent Missions of Canada, Finland, and the United Kingdom to the United Nations in New York.

 The humanitarian and economic situation in Afghanistan remains a pressing concern for the international community.
 Decades of conflict, political instability, and natural disasters have left the country in a state of chronic crisis, necessitating sustained and effective international aid.
 The situation has further deteriorated following the Taliban's takeover of Afghanistan and their restrictive policies on women.
 These policies, particularly the ban on women working with NGOs, have had a profound negative impact on the lives of Afghan women, exacerbating their vulnerabilities and undermining the overall aid delivery in the country.